cpu/vexation/site/content/blog/entry-points/index.md

 In practice there is one extra wrinkle in the plan: the original entry RVA is just that, a **R**elative **V**irtual **A**ddress.
 It isn't an absolute address that the virus code can `jmp` right to.
 Instead it's an offset relative to the address the executable was loaded at by the operating system's [loader][Loader].

-In order to figure out the absolute address to `jmp` to the virus code needs to be able to find out what address the operating system happened to load the executable that it is running out of.
+In order to figure out the absolute address to `jmp` to the virus code needs to be able to find out what address the operating system happened to load the executable that it is running out of (often called the _base address_).
 I decided to use the win32 [`GetModuleHandleA`][GetModuleHandleA] function exported by `kernel32.dll` to find this.
 By providing a `NULL` value for the `lpModuleName` argument `GetModuleHandleA` returns the base address of the executing `.exe`.

 The [last VeXation post][LastPost] laid the ground work for reliably calling exported `kernel32.dll` functions from the virus code which made it straight-forward to use `GetModuleHandleA` to find the executable's base address.
-By combining the base address with the saved original entry RVA the virus code has an absolute address to jump to.
+By combining the base address with the saved original entry RVA the virus code has an absolute address to `jmp` to so the infected program can start to run normally.

 [Loader]: https://en.wikipedia.org/wiki/Loader_(computing)
 [GetModuleHandleA]: https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getmodulehandlea

 # Complete Assembly

-Like before I started by copying the previous [`apisafejector` project code][apisafejector] into a new directory, this time called [`epjector`][epjector] (_"entry-point injector"_ I guess?).
+To start working on a solution to the entry point problem I used the [`apisafejector` project code][apisafejector] as a base, copying it into a new directory called [`epjector`][epjector] (short for _"entry-point injector"_ I guess?) and renaming files/includes accordingly.

-The majority of my changes were in [`epjector.asm`][epjector.asm].
-To begin with I added two new variables to the `_data` label at [the end of the virus code][DataSection].
+The majority of my changes are in [`epjector.asm`][epjector.asm].
+To begin with I added two new variables to the `_data` label at [the end of the virus code][DataSection] to save entry point RVAs.

 ```nasm
 ; Original entry-point of to-be infected .exe (or null in generation 0)